onurboyar/VarRedOpt/README.md

       return(returning_list)
     }

-This function, *myq*, takes two parameters.
+This function, *myq\_euclidean*, takes two parameters.
 The length of the point vector and the dimension of the z.matrix should be the same in order to find euclidean distance between these points.
 Note that returning value type have to be list.

 Now, let’s simulate myq using our framework.